GeorgRamer/quarto_flatpak/README.md

 ```
 ## Enabling extension in other flatpaks

-In order to enable the SDK extension.
-The easiest way to do this is to install the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) flatpak and then adding the environmental variable `FLATPAK_ENABLE_SDK_EXT=quarto` (purple frame in the image below).
+In order to enable the SDK extension in your IDE, you need to pass the environmental variable `FLATPAK_ENABLE_SDK_EXT=quarto` when running the IDE.
+You can do this by adding  `--env=FLATPAK_ENABLE_SDK_EXT=quarto` to `flatpak run`.
+The easier way to do this is to install the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) flatpak and then adding the environmental variable `FLATPAK_ENABLE_SDK_EXT=quarto` (purple frame in the image below) via the GUI.

 ![Flatseal](pictures/flatseal.png)